Charges for a residence permit are too high and the tariff schedule too confusing, says a French parliamentary report.

 In a report published last month for the National Assembly's Finance Committee, parliamentary deputes Stella Dupont and Jean-François Parigi point to the high level of taxes for the issue, renewal and provision of copies of residence permits.

 The authors consider these charges are likely to compromise the integration of foreign nationals, and propose several changes concerning their architecture and management.

 Nearly 1 million residence permits (titres/cartes de séjour) are issued each year, around 75% of which are renewals.
-The activity produces nearly €200 million in annual revenue for the state.
+The activity produces nearly €200 million income for the state.

 There are many different kinds of residence permits, ranging from temporary permits for a year, to multi-year permits, fixed term permits up to 10 years, and permits granting a right of permanent residence.

 According to the report, there are 13 different basic tariffs that apply, plus supplementary charges, to which numerous exceptions and reductions are available.